gvwilson/thirdbit/src/fiction/bear/index.md

 The prince pretended not to notice the look on Noxy's face.
 "It's lucky this one didn't," he said.
-"The magician who was here before Sergeant Dambu refreshed it a few years ago, but she said she could never re-cast it if it failed."
+"The magician who was here before Sergeant Inambu refreshed it a few years ago, but she said she could never re-cast it if it failed."
 He sighed.
 "And sooner or later it *will* fail.
 The only question is when."